 Most girls laugh at it.

-Um, some girls don't understand.
+Some girls don't understand.

 Some girls think I'm checking other people out because literally I'm looking at people as they walk in because I'm sizing them up.

-I'm not gonna be like chasing one.
+Now I'm not going to be like Jason Bourne.

-I'm on I'm uh I'm a published novelist myself.
+I'm a published novelist myself.

 Awesome.

-Fiction fiction novelist.
+Fiction novelist.

-Get the audio book then.
+Get the audio book down.

 Yeah, go ahead.